RezaShahrestani/programme/courses/Foundation/intro-to-javascript/week3/assignment.md

 ## Why should I even do this assignment?

-Array's has lots of helper functions, that is used all the time when developing js applications.
+`Array` has lots of helper functions that are used all the time when developing js applications.
 It is super helpful to be able to **manipulate an array** like **removing elements** or **adding elements** at specific indexes.
 Another helpful function of arrays is to know **where a specific item is** in the array.

 Objects can be used for **representing data** and it can **help structure your code**.
 An object can e.g. represent a user that has a first name, surname, profile picture and a list of friends.
 It is constantly used in javascript and **essential to learning the language**.